Adekah/console/src/README.md

- This folder will contain the source code test.
+ This folder will contain the source code.